sebastien/mktmpl/README.md

 ## Makefile variables

-These are variables that you can override if you need to change some of the paths or extensions used by the main *maketmpl* makefile.
+These are variables that you can override if you need to change some of the paths or extensions used by the main *mktmpl* makefile.

 - `TEMPLATE_OUTPUT`: The path where the template should be output.
 By default, this is the folder in which the template makefile is located.